meliton/Examview-to-BB-Ultra/README.md

 # Examview-to-BB-Ultra
-Converts Examview v.6x exams into Blackboard Ultra exam pools.
+Converts Examview version 6/7/8 exams into Blackboard Ultra exam pools.

 ## How to Use